PalakYadav-0910/RestAssuredAPITesting/README.md

 * Deserialize the JSON Response
 * How To Retrieve/Query Request Specification
 * Send XML Data As Payload In Request | Validate XML response
+* What is JSON | Create JSON Object Using Java Map
 *